gdelataillade/alarm/README.md

 4. Submit a pull request with a detailed description of your changes.

 These are some features that could be useful that I have in mind:
+- Multiple alarms management
-- Vibrations when alarm rings
+- Optional vibrations when alarm rings
 - [Notification actions](https://pub.dev/packages/flutter_local_notifications#notification-actions): stop and snooze
+- Progressive alarm volume option
+- Loop the alarm sound

 Thank you for considering contributing to this package.
 Your help is greatly appreciated!